 The Power Of Plastic

 Speaking of water, when was the last time you visited the ocean?
 If it’s been a few years, it might look a little different; according to National Geographic, around 18 billion pounds of plastic waste enters the ocean from coastal regions — equivalent to five grocery bags of plastic trash piled up on every foot of coastline on the planet.
+In 2017, there were approximately 11.6 million youth participants (aged between six and 17 years) in fishing in the United States.
+But pollution is significantly damages bodies of water across the coutnry.
 Plastic is one of the most devastating forces on this earth, contributing to animal and marine death as well as drinking water contamination.
 In an extremely upsetting statistic broadcast by Great Britain’s Royal Statistical Society, it was estimated that around 90.5% of plastic waste has never been recycled.

 Despite the harm involved in buying products with plastic packaging, global consumption of the most wasteful form of plastic use — bottled water — continues to rise by 10% each year.
 Whether due to taste, personal preference, or simple ignorance, people are stuck in their bottled water habits.

 The more people who are aware and commit to righting their wrongs — who choose to recycle, use LED light bulbs, drive hybrid cars, and only flush what is supposed to be flushed — the safer and healthier our lives, and our planet, will be.